Twitter tests a $99 monthly automatic Tweet promotion service

 Amazon gets into shoes and handbags with its new private fashion label ‘The Fix’

-Twitter might have found an interesting halfway point between charging subscriptions and it’s traditional advertising revenue model – automatic promoted tweets for a flat $99 monthly fee, which could appeal to power users and brands alike.
+Twitter might have found an interesting halfway point between charging subscriptions and its traditional advertising revenue model – automatic promoted tweets for a flat $99 monthly fee, which could appeal to power users and brands alike.

 The service, spotted by Matt Navarra when Twitter emailed him as a past Twitter Ads user, “automatically amplifies your tweets and profile” for a full 30 day period.
 The promotion includes analytics, so that you can see how much additional reach, engagement and followers the campaign is driving.